 - The Seller is a California corporation, limited liability company or partnership that is NOT a single member entity (the ownership is one sole individual) and which is registered to do business in California

-- The Seller can claim a loss or zero gain on the sale by filling out form 593-E (Computation of Estimated Gain or Loss)
+- The Seller can claim a loss or zero gain on the sale by filling out Part VI (Computation)

-- Installment Sale transactions: When the Seller is lending part of his net proceeds as a loan to the Buyer, the transaction becomes an “installment sale”.
-This means that the Seller is not getting all his money at the close of escrow, but will get it in installment payments form.
+- Installment Sale transactions: When the Seller is lending part of his Sale Price as a loan to the Buyer, the transaction becomes an “installment sale”.
+This means that the Seller is not getting all his money at the close of escrow, but will get it in installment payments after the closing.
 This “exemption” is different.
 The part of funds that the Seller does receive at close of escrow– Sales Price minus the Installment Note amount – will require the withholding.
 The FTB calls this the “first installment”.
-Every time the Buyer pays down the principal on this loan, he will have to do the 3.33% withholding on the principal paid and send that amount to the FTB.
+Every time the Buyer pays down the principal on this loan, he will have to do the withholding on the principal paid and send that amount to the FTB.

-Settlement Agent: Please be sure that the Buyer completes and signs form 593-I (Real Estate Withholding Installment Sale Acknowledgement) at close of escrow.
+Settlement Agent: Please be sure that the Buyer completes and signs Part V of the 593 (Buyer/Transferee information) at close of escrow.

-Please note: If the parties decide NOT to continue with the withholding after close of escrow, the Seller must declare the full Sales Price on his next tax return, pay the balance of the 3.33%, and then send a written request to the FTB to release the Buyer from withholding on the installment sale payments.
+Please note: If the parties decide NOT to continue with the withholding after close of escrow, the Seller must declare the full Sales Price on his next tax return, pay the balance of the Withholding or Alternative Amount, and then send a written request to the FTB to release the Buyer from withholding on the installment sale payments.

-Please note: The FTB WILL NOT take the 3.33% payment on the full Sales Price at the time of closing, even if both parties want to do so.
-FTB will reject the payment and ask the Seller and Buyer to pay per their regulations.
+On an installment sale the FTB WILL NOT allow payment of the full Withholding or Alternative Amount at the time of closing, even if both parties want to do so.
+FTB will reject the payment and ask the Seller and Buyer to withhold and pay per their regulations.

 The exemptions, with the exception of the first one, are not automatic.

-The Settlement Agent must provide Seller the form 593-C (Real Estate Withholding Certificate) to be reviewed, completed and signed.
-If the Seller can check any one of the boxes on the form, under penalty of perjury, then the transaction is exempt.
+The Settlement Agent must provide Seller the 593 form to be reviewed, completed and signed.
+If the Seller can check any one of the boxes on Part III or IV, under penalty of perjury, then the transaction is exempt.

 The standard withholding is 3.33% of the Sales Price.
-However, the State will allow Sellers to calculate and submit 12.3% on the gain amount for an individual or 8.84% or 13.8% for a corporation, depending on the type of corporation.
+Sellers can pay more, but not less unless they take advantage of Part VI and request an Alternative Amount, like 12.3% on the gain amount for an individual or 8.84% or 13.8% for a corporation, depending on the type of corporation.

-In order to withhold on this lesser rate the Seller must first use form 593-E (Computation of Estimated Gain or Loss) to calculate the amount of gain and then on form 593 (Withholding Tax Statement), select the appropriate box in 4B-G and put in the amount.
+In order to withhold on this lesser rate the Seller must calculate the amount of gain, select the appropriate box on #29 and complete the amount on #30.
 Form 593 should be given to the Settlement Agent who will withhold this amount and send it to the State.

 Please note: It is absolutely important that the Seller’s accountant is involved in completing the forms and figuring the calculation for withholding.
 After all, this accountant will be responsible for declaring the income tax at the end of the fiscal tax year for the Seller.

 Yes!
-One of the important aspects of the 593-C form is that even if the Seller is able to check one of the boxes on the form, but is not able to provide a Social Security Number or Individual Tax Identification Number (ITIN), then the form itself is void and the full withholding and payment of the 3.33% tax is automatically required.
+One of the important aspects of the 593 form is that even if the Seller is able to check one of the boxes on the form, but is not able to provide a Social Security Number or Individual Tax Identification Number (ITIN), then the form itself is void and the full withholding is automatically required.

 This means that a foreigner who uses the property as his principal residence MUST have an ITIN number in order to qualify for the exemption.

-Settlement Agent: If the ITIN has been applied for and is not back before the transaction closes, withhold on the full 3.33% and mark on the box in the 593 form that the Seller’s ITIN is “Applied For”.
-Once the ITIN comes in, send in an Amended 593 form for the Seller.
+Settlement Agent: If the ITIN has been applied for but not issued before the transaction closes, withhold on the full 3.33% or Alternative Withholding and mark “Applied for” on Seller’s ITIN box.
+Once the ITIN comes in, send in an Amended 593 form to the FTB for the Seller.

-The tax amount must be sent to the state within 20 days from the end of the month in which the transaction closed.
+The tax amount must be sent to the state by the Settlement Agent within 20 days from the end of the month in which the transaction closed.